-This poem, ‘Nothing Gold Can Stay’, by Robert Frost, is about the impermanence of life.
-It describes the fleeting nature of beauty by discussing time’s effect on nature.
 Frost is saying that all things fade in time, and that is partly what makes them beautiful.
-The article will begin with an in depth analysis of the poem, which you can read in full here.
-Then, it will move onto to discussing the piece’s structure.
+The article will begin with an in-depth analysis of ‘Nothing Gold Can Stay’.
+Then, it will move on to discussing the piece’s structure.
 Finally, it will end with a note about the historical context.

 Nature’s first green is gold,